-An assessment of significance on the criteria provided under Section 7.3 of the BC Act was undertaken for the EEC (Swamp Oak Floodplain Forest of the New South Wales North Coast, Sydney Basin and South East Corner Bioregions) and threatened fauna species observed during the survey period or with potential to occur within the study area or immediate surrounds.
+An assessment of significance on the criteria provided under Section 7.3 of the BC Act was undertaken for threatened fauna species observed during the survey period or with potential to occur within the Project study area or immediate surrounds.
 The assessments concluded that the Proposal would not have a significant effect on the EEC or threatened species recorded or potentially occurring, or any areas of their habitats.

-Assessments referring to the EPBC Act's Significant Impact Guidelines that are relevant to EECs, vulnerable and migratory species have been carried out on the threatened species likely to occur on the within the study area or immediate surrounds or with potential to be indirectly affected by the Proposal.
+Assessments referring to the EPBC Act's Significant Impact Guidelines that are relevant to EECs, vulnerable and migratory species have been carried out on the threatened species likely to occur on the within the Project study area or immediate surrounds or with potential to be indirectly affected by the Proposal.
 The assessment concluded that the proposed work would not have a significant effect on the East Lynne Midge Orchid, Greater Glider, Grey-headed Flying-fox, Eastern Osprey or Satin Flycatcher.
-Therefore, it is considered that these matters do not require referral to the Federal Minister for the Environment for further consideration or approval, nor is the preparation of an SIS/BDAR.
+Therefore, it is considered that these matters do not require referral to the Federal Minister for the Environment for further consideration or approval, nor is the preparation of an SIS/BDAR required.